Home History Geography Polity Question Grammar

 Explanation:

-Correct Option: A [ light conversation ]
+Correct Option: D [ calm down by oneself ]

 Explanation:

-Correct Option: C [ faced reprimand ]
+Correct Option: A [ agree with someone ]

 Explanation: